simvue-io/docs/docs/python-client/reference.md

 #### `close()`

 Close a run.
-Only needed if a context manager is not used.§
+Only needed if a context manager is not used.

 #### `set_folder_details()`